 David Warshaw, Ph.D.’79, Chair

 The Department of Molecular Physiology & Biophysics continues to garner international recognition and success in the areas of cardiovascular research, cell division, and protein structure and function.
-A major research focus is directed at understanding the molecular basis of cellular movement, whether it is processes associated with cell division or muscle contraction.
-By studying genetic alterations in cellular movement, special emphasis is placed on defining normal and diseased contractile function of the heart, blood vessels, and processes associated with cell division, for example chromosome segregation during mitosis.
-The department is considered the premier center of muscle and non-muscle cell motility research in the United States.
-An additional research focus is on protein molecular structure, with expertise in high resolution three-dimensional electronmicroscopy.
+A common research focus is directed at understanding the molecular basis of cellular movement, whether associated with cell division or muscle contraction.
+By studying genetic alterations in cellular movement, special emphasis is directed at defining normal and diseased contractile function of the heart, blood vessels, and processes associated with cell division, e.g. chromosome segregation during mitosis.

-In education, faculty members contribute substantially to both medical and graduate programs.
-Dr. Berger serves as Director of Graduate Education for the College of Medicine and was instrumental in the launch of the new umbrella program in Cell, Molecular, and Biomedical Sciences.
-Drs.
-Radermacher and Ruiz once again held a “Practical Course on Threedimensional Cryo Electron Microscopy of Single Particles” that attracted over 20 international scientists.
+In education, faculty contribute substantially to both medical and graduate programs and have been nominated for teaching awards in the medical school curriculum.
+Christopher Berger, Ph.D., serves as director of graduate education for the College of Medicine and was instrumental in the successful launch of the new umbrella program in Cell, Molecular, and Biomedical Sciences.